 Pee-wee Herman creator Paul Reubens dies at 70

-Actor Paul Reubens — best known as the character Pee-Wee Herman — died Sunday of cancer, according to his Instagram.
+Actor Paul Reubens — best known as the character Pee-wee Herman — died Sunday of cancer.
 He was 70.

+"Last night we said farewell to Paul Reubens, an iconic American actor, comedian, writer and producer whose beloved character Pee-wee Herman delighted generations of children and adults with his positivity, whimsy and belief in the importance of kindness," read a statement on his Instagram.
+"Paul bravely and privately fought cancer for years with his trademark tenacity and wit."

 I know you are but what am I?
 I know you are but what am I?